 How to manage custom DSP effects

-The purpose of custom DSP effects, implemented through a set of methods of the EffectsMan class, is to give the developer the possibility to apply DSP algorithms to the editing session: the concept of DSP effects is quite similar to the concept of Steinberg's Virtual Studio Technology (VST) effects but with some simplification and with more expansion possibilities.
+The purpose of custom DSP effects, implemented through a set of methods of the CustomDSPs class, is to give the developer the possibility to apply DSP algorithms to a recording session: the concept of DSP effects is quite similar to the concept of Steinberg's Virtual Studio Technology (VST) effects but with some simplification and with more expansion possibilities.

-As for VST effects, the main purpose of custom DSP effects is to take a stream of audio data, apply a process to the audio and return the result to the container application: as a secondary purpose, custom DSP effects can be used to perform sound analysis, allowing for example the separation of stereo audio channels into different output files.
+As for VST effects, the main purpose of custom DSP effects is to take a stream of audio data, apply a process to the audio and return the result to the container application: as a secondary purpose, custom DSP effects can be used to perform sound analysis in real time, allowing for example the display of visual feedbacks or separation of stereo audio channels into different output files.

 The core functionality of DSP effects is the callback function: this function is called by the DSP system and receives a buffer, containing sound samples, a parameter which tells the size in bytes of the buffer and a third parameter that allows passing to the callback a user-defined value.
 Samples inside the buffer can be in the following formats:

 |•||If loaded sound file is 8 bits per sample, each sample is represented by a signed integer on 1 byte whose value could be in the range from -127 to 127|

 |•||If loaded sound file is 16 bits per sample, each sample is represented by a signed integer on 2 bytes whose value can be in the range from -32768 to 32767|

 |•||Whichever the resolution of the loaded sound file, after a call to the CustomDSP.UseFloatSamples method each sample is represented by a floating point on 4 bytes whose value can be in the range from -1.0 to 1.0; values are not automatically capped so you could also get values outside of this range|